 Attorney:

 In jurisdictions which have enacted the UCLA, the statute creates a privilege for all collaborative law communications.
 The UCLA provides that “[a] collaborative law communication is privileged . . ., is not subject to discovery, and is not admissible in evidence.”
 D.C.
-CODE §16-4017 et seq.; MD CJP § 3-2009.
+CODE §16-4017 et seq.; MD CJP § 3-2009; VA CODE §§20-168, 20-182.
 A collaborative law communication means a “statement, whether oral or in a record, verbal or nonverbal, that (A) [i]s made to conduct, participate in, continue, or reconvene a collaborative law process, and (B) [o]ccurs after the parties sign a collaborative law participation agreement and before the collaborative law process is concluded.”
 D.C.
-CODE §16-4002(1) et seq.; MD CJP § 3-2001(b).
+CODE §16-4002(1) et seq.; MD CJP § 3-2001(b); VA CODE §20-168.
 The UCLA provides for exceptions when the privilege does not apply, including public information, a threat to inflict bodily injury or commit a crime, signed agreements by the parties, reports of suspected domestic violence, claims of professional misconduct, child abuse or neglect, as well as information developed when the parties, in advance, agree in writing that they do not intend for the privilege to apply.
 D.C.
-CODE §16-4019; MD CJP §§ 3-2010, 3-2011.
+CODE §16-4019; MD CJP §§ 3-2010, 3-2011; VA CODE §20-184.
 The exceptions are fully listed in the Collaborative Participation Agreements attached at Appendix G.

 According to the UCLA, the parties can refuse to testify and can bar others from testifying in discovery or court as to any communication made in the Collaborative Process.
 D.C.
-CODE §16-4017; MD CJP § 3-2009(b).
+CODE §16-4017; MD CJP § 3-2009(b); VA CODE §20-182.
 Moreover, team members other than attorneys can assert a statutory privilege with respect to their collaborative law communications.
 Note that the UCLA provides that if both parties agree, an attorney in the Collaborative Case can be compelled to testify over the attorney’s objection in a court or discovery proceeding involving the same or related matter between the two parties.
 UCLA §17(b); D.C.
-CODE §16-4017(b); MD CJP § 3-2009(b).
-The drafters of the UCLA stated that Collaborative attorneys “are not nonparty participants under the act, as they maintain a traditional attorney-client relationship with parties, which allocated to clients the right to waive the attorney-client privilege, even over their lawyer’s objection.”
+CODE §16-4017(b); MD CJP § 3-2009(b); VA CODE 20-182 The drafters of the UCLA stated that Collaborative attorneys “are not nonparty participants under the act, as they maintain a traditional attorney-client relationship with parties, which allocated to clients the right to waive the attorney-client privilege, even over their lawyer’s objection.”
 Comment to Section 17.
-The D.C. and Maryland Collaborative participation agreements have been revised to conform to this UCLA provision.
-The Virginia Collaborative participation agreement at Appendix G, while not based on the UCLA, nevertheless conforms to the same principle, based on the client’s traditional right to determine waiver of attorney-client privilege.
+The D.C., Maryland, and Virginia Collaborative participation agreements have been revised to conform to this UCLA provision..
 See Appendix G, Collaborative Participation Agreements.

 The UCLA also addresses the professional’s broader obligation to keep the client’s information confidential from anyone outside the Collaborative Process.
 It provides that the parties can contract as to the degree of confidentiality to be accorded to their collaborative law communications.
 D.C.
-CODE §16-4016; MD CJP §3-2008.
+CODE §16-4016; MD CJP §3-2008; VA CODE §20-181.
 The parties, in the Collaborative Participation Agreement, can decide to what extent they want confidentiality.
 The participation agreements at Appendix G provide that the clients authorize the team to share their communication with other team members, experts engaged for the Collaborative Process, and the other party – but not with anyone outside the Collaborative Process.
 The UCLA provides statutory authority for enforcing their agreement.
 D.C.
-CODE §§16-4004(b), 16-4016; MD CJP §§ 3-2002, 3-2008.
+CODE §§16-4004(b), 16-4016; MD CJP §§ 3-2002, 3-2008; VA CODE §20-181.
 The professionals are bound by the parties’ decision as to how much confidentiality they desire, as well as by any other law in the jurisdiction as to confidentiality.
 Id.